Volumetrics-io/documentation/source/docs/mr-entity.md

----
-title: "mr-entity"
-description: "<mr-entity> is the most fundamental mr.js element.
-It is an empty entity and contains no default properties of it's own."
-istag: true
----
 # &lt;mr-entity&gt;

 `<mr-entity>` is the most fundamental mr.js element.
 It is an empty entity and contains no default properties of it's own.